goakshit/goakshit.github.io/content/about.md

 Backend engineer primarily working in Golang.
 Love to tweak around new technologies.
 I enjoy reading fiction specially if crafted by J.R.R Tolkien and Dan Brown.

+You can reach me on twitter@dharakshit or email me at akshitdhar@live.com